ska-telescope/ska-mid-integration/docs/src/developer_guide/pair_wise_tests.rst

 Negative Scenario implemented
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * ``HealthState.DEGRADED Scenario`` - Testing TMC-SDP for the verification of the TelescopeHealthState transition in the Telescope Monitoring and
 Control system based on the health state changes of the SDP Controller.
 - The scenario simulates a telescope setup consisting of Real SDP, and simulated devices for the CSP and the Dish.

+* ``SDP Component Unavailable`` - Testing TMC-SDP for the verification of whether the SDP component is available or not and it successfully reports the availability of the component to TMC.